Jebil/jkchat/README.md

 # jkchat
-A simple Web based chat using Spring security and Hibernate Implemented using SPring websockets and sockjs
+A simple Web based chat using Spring security and Hibernate Implemented using Spring websockets and sockjs